$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Abstract

 \section{Abstract}

-Hierarchical least-squares programs with linear constraints (HLSP) are a type of optimization problem very common in robotics.
-Each priority level contains an objective in least-squares form which is subject to the linear constraints of the higher priority hierarchy levels.
-Active-set methods (ASM) are a popular choice for solving them.
+{ Hierarchical least-squares programs with linear constraints (HLSP) are a type of optimization problem very common in robotics.
+Each priority level contains an objective in least-squares form which is subject to the linear constraints of the higher priority levels.
+Active-set methods are a popular choice for solving them.
 However, they can perform poorly in terms of computational time if there are large changes of the active set.
-We therefore propose a computationally efficient primal-dual interior-point method (IPM) for HLSP's which is able to maintain constant numbers of solver iterations in these situations.
-We base our IPM on the null-space method which requires only a single decomposition per Newton iteration instead of two as it is the case for other IPM solvers.
-After a priority level has converged we compose a set of active constraints judging upon the dual and project lower priority levels into their null-space.
-We show that the IPM-HLSP can be expressed in least-squares form which avoids the formation of the quadratic Karush-Kuhn-Tucker (KKT) Hessian.
-Due to our choice of the null-space basis the IPM-HLSP is as fast as the state-of-the-art ASM-HLSP solver for equality only problems.
+We therefore propose a computationally efficient primal-dual interior-point method (IPM) for dense HLSP's which is able to maintain constant numbers of solver iterations in these situations.
+We base our IPM on the computationally efficient nullspace method as it requires only a single matrix factorization per solver iteration instead of two as it is the case for other IPM formulations.
+We show that the resulting normal equations can be expressed in least-squares form.
+This avoids the formation of the quadratic Lagrangian Hessian and can possibly maintain high levels of sparsity.
+Our solver reliably solves ill-posed instantaneous hierarchical robot control problems without exhibiting the large variations in computation time seen in active-set methods. }